 Our story (so far):

 After my great experiences studying to classical music, I thought it might be interesting to try playing quality music for our first baby before she was born, using prenatal speakers, similar to these.
 Babies have fully developed hearing very early in the womb, and many people recommend reading to babies, in as many languages as the parents speak, before birth, so I thought, WHY NOT?!?!?
 Music is a language!

 I played some great classical music for her every chance I got, when I could tell that she was moving and awake.
 (We also took her to a Doc Watson concert, bluegrass fans!)
 We continued playing classical music after she was born and taught her about composers and reading music using Dr. Doman’s methods.
 She was playing the melodies from a few children’s songs on the keyboard, which we kept on the floor for her, before she was 3.
 By 5, she could play many songs and hymns by ear, and that’s when we started lessons in piano.
-Now at 12, she plays piano, guitar, mandolin, and violin, and she wants to start banjo if she can make time for it.
+Now at 12, she plays piano, guitar, mandolin, violin, and banjo.
 This same child was reading at 16 months, and while there’s no way to prove, or disprove, that her musical exposure enhanced her learning abilities, common sense tells me it did absolutely no harm.

 One of her music teachers is a 16 yo prodigy, and in conversation recently, her mother told me that she also played Mozart and other classical music for her using a prenatal speaker system before she was born.
 Micahlan is a pretty amazing and gifted young woman.